-Campus Security Meriwether Lewis Hall, Room 110 208-792-2226
+Campus Public Safety Meriwether Lewis Hall, Room 110 208-792-2226

 - h.
-Therapy animal handlers must complete the Therapy Animal Agreement form located on the Human Resource Services website at http://www.lcsc.edu/hr/.
+Therapy animal handlers must complete the Therapy Animal Agreement form located on the Human Resource Services website at Grievance Procedure - Accessibility Services | Lewis-Clark State - i.
 This form must be signed by the department head or supervisor and returned to the Human Resource Services office at least one week prior to the animal's arrival on campus.
-The Therapy Animal Agreement form addresses the following items: - i.
+The Therapy Animal Agreement form addresses the following items: - j.
 The date(s), hour(s) and location(s) during which the therapy animal will be on campus.
-(Note: This signage must be posted clearly in the building or general area at which the animal will be present at least one week prior to the animal's arrival on campus.)
+(Note: This signage must be posted clearly in the building or general area at which the animal will be present at least one week prior to the animal's arrival on campus.) - i.
+The manner in which the animal will be supervised while on campus must be described in detail.
+Unless the therapy animal is confined to a crate when not interacting with a student or employee, the employee/handler must describe how the dog will be otherwise supervised while on campus.
+The employee must describe how he or she will accomplish assigned duties and responsibilities while supervising the animal.
+(When not in a crate, the therapy animal should be on a leash at all times.)